 In terms of its approach to history, Seven Days in May has clearly selected some historical inspirations for Scott, the self-aggrandizing “patriot” who is convinced, primarily, of his own greatness/correctness.

 Some critics (and indeed, Frankenheimer himself), view Scott as a Senator McCarthy figure.
-McCarthy, as I wrote last week, led a witch-hunt against “Communist infiltrators” in the U.S. Government to make, actually, a name for himself.
+McCarthy, as I wrote in another review, led a witch-hunt against “Communist infiltrators” in the U.S. Government to make, actually, a name for himself.

 Other see Scott as a corollary for General Edwin Walker, a man whom President Eisenhower chastised for putting his own personal politics above his duty.
 Eisenhower asked for, and received, Walker’s resignation.

 Today, men of this stripe are still with us, putting their personal religious beliefs and views on ideology ahead of their job as military men or advisors to the government.
 So, Seven Days in May has not created Scott out of whole cloth in some attempt to discredit people on the right side of the political spectrum.
 Instead, a straight line can be drawn from men like McCarthy, and Walker to Scott…and then people in the present time.